 Of course I hadn’t packed a wide-angled lens and had to rely on my hand held mobile for recording.
 The actual spectacle however is mesmerising.
 The presence of a peregrine falcon, barn owl and marsh harriers only added to the constantly changing patterns of the flock.
 It reminded me of the spell binding views of the Aurora borealis I had seen previously in the arctic.
 It was like a living firework display.

-I have compiled a table of some of the more predictable sites where you have the best chance of seeing this event.
+I have compiled a table of some of the more predictable sites where you have the best chance of seeing a murmuration.
 Optimal viewing positions will vary form one night to another so I would recommend contacting the local reserve managers for up-to-date information.

 |Suffolk||RSPB Minsmere||Reed Bed||40,000||Tel: 01728 648281|